-Phytanic acid is a branched-chain fatty acid that belongs to the group of phytol-derived phytopolyols.
+Phytanic acid oxidation is a branched-chain fatty acid that belongs to the group of phytol-derived phytopolyols.
 It is primarily found in certain foods, particularly in the fats of ruminant animals (animals with a specialized stomach for fermenting plant-based food), such as cows, sheep, and goats.
 Phytanic acid is derived from the breakdown of chlorophyll in plants by microbes in the digestive system of these animals.

 In humans, phytanic acid is metabolized in the body through a process known as alpha-oxidation, which occurs in peroxisomes.
 Phytanic acid is not easily metabolized and can accumulate in tissues, particularly in individuals with certain metabolic disorders, such as Refsum disease.
 Refsum disease is a rare genetic disorder that impairs the breakdown of phytanic acid, leading to its accumulation in tissues and causing various health issues.